Mebrat Beyene (she/her/hers)

 Hannah Morgan is a Japanese-Canadian, Hong Kong native who moved to Vancouver five years ago.
 She holds a BA in English Literature and Political Science from the University of British Columbia.
 Hannah started working at WISH in early 2019 as a Program Assistant when she first heard about the organisation at a Doctors Without Borders talk regarding women’s health.

 A passion for feminism, human rights and environmentalism have reigned true throughout her academic and personal pursuits.
 Hannah has volunteered for organisations such as West Coast Environmental Law, Amnesty International and PERIOD.
 Additionally, Hannah was a door-to-door fundraiser for organisations such as Oxfam, UNICEF and CNIB.

-In her free time, Hannah enjoys trips to the Gulf Islands, cooking Japanese food and playing with her cat Bellini.
+In her free time, Hannah enjoys trips to the Gulf Islands, cooking Japanese food and spending time with her cat Bellini.

 Joannye Belanger (she/her/hers)

 Joannye is an energetic French-Canadian originally from Quebec who recently moved in the City of Coquitlam.
 She obtained a Bachelor degree in Industrial Relations in 2009 and is now a member of the Chartered Professionals in Human Resources of BC & Yukon.
 In her previous HR experience, she was involved in many projects related to Health & Safety, Recruitment, Labour Relations and Training in the Manufacturing and Construction industry.
 She is not afraid to go out of her comfort zone and wanted to bring her contribution to a meaningful cause.
 The mission of WISH touches her and she felt challenged by the reality of women who are supported by the organisation.
 She loves to go for a hike with her partner and their 3 young children, discover new areas and cook.
 She always has homemade cookies to offer to everyone who comes visit her.

 Sukhleen Gill (she/her/hers)